 Throughout the warmer months, there are street festivals all across the city!
-Neighborhoods show of their local goods with live music, vendors, and great food option.
-Read our Top 10 above for all the festivals available year round!
+We list the best of these above in our Top 10 section.

-Find farmers markets seasonally throughout the city, every day of the week.
+Find farmers’ markets throughout the city, every day of the week.
 These markets provide the city with fresh produce, flowers, and sweet treats!

 Explore the darker history of Chicago as you explore the city streets at night with our local guides.
 Learn about the most haunted hotel in Chicago, see the streets where America’s first serial killer, H. H. Holmes, roamed, and hear about the downtown prison breaks.